01 Hooke’s Law#

 Presentation#

 One ruler is placed horizontal.
-The spring is fixed on it and can slide along the ruler when it is pulled by the spring balance (see Diagram A).
-The camera observes the position of the spring on the ruler and the force indicated by the spring balance, so all students can read the results obtained.
+The spring is fixed to the ruler and can slide along when it is pulled by the spring balance (see Diagram A).
+The camera is positioned in such way that the position of the spring on the ruler and the force indicated by the spring balance are recorded: all students ought to be able to read the results.

 The second ruler stands vertical.
-The spring, with the scale fixed to it, hangs close to the ruler (see Diagram B. The camera observes again the position of the spring on the ruler.
+The spring, with the scale fixed to it, hangs close to the ruler (see Diagram B).
+The camera records the position of the spring on the ruler.

 Explanation#